Fake arrest lands Miami Beach officer on leave

 One video accumulated more than 2 million views across the three Instagram accounts by early Tuesday morning.

+"These videos are highly offensive," Miami Beach City Manager Jimmy L. Morales said.
+"It is disgusting that a representative of the Miami Beach Police Department, and the City as a whole, would choose to participate in this distasteful video.
+He has made a mockery of the men and women of the MBPD who work hard each day to serve and protect our community and fight heinous acts such as human trafficking and other sexual crimes.
+We will not tolerate such behavior in our community."

-Beeker is on paid administrative leave while the investigation takes its course.
+Beeker is on paid leave while officials investigate his role in the videos.

 Copyright 2019 by WPLG Local10.com - All rights reserved.